-1268 1268 E. Improvement.
-An addition to real property that increases its value or utility or that 1209 enhances its appearance.
+1268 E. Improvement.
+An addition to real property that increases its value or utility or that 1269 enhances its appearance.
 1270 1271 F. Management Agreement.
-A management agreement is a binding contract between Reclamation and a partner to provide public recreation opportunities and concession 1273 services on the Federal estate.
+A management agreement is a binding contract between 1272 Reclamation and a partner to provide public recreation opportunities and concession 1273 services on the Federal estate.
 1274 1275 G. Non-Federal Partner.
 A non-Federal partner is a non-Federal public entity that 1276 manages recreation and other resources through a contractual agreement with 1277 Reclamation.
 1278 1279 H. Total Benefits to the Government.
 Total benefits include: 1280 1281 (1) Direct Returns.
 These are fees generated by authorized concession contracts 1282 and paid directly to the managing entity or to the United States Treasury.
 1283 (2) Direct Benefits.
 These are fees paid into a contractually designated special 1284 account for resource and capital improvements that directly benefit the public in 1285 the area of operations where the fees are collected.
 1286 (3) Indirect Benefits.
 These are services performed by the concessionaire that 1287 benefit the public or improvements made to the Federal estate by the 1288 concessionaire.
-1289 District Agreements.
+1289 1290 4.
+District Agreements.
 1291 1292 A. Third-Party Concession Agreements.
 Third-party concession agreements are 1293 agreements between the non-Federal District and another entity to provide concession 1294 related services and facilities.
 1295 1296 (1) Agreement Standards.
 Any concession contract, including a contract renewal 1297 or modification, issued by the non-Federal District must meet the requirements of 1298 these Concessions Management Directives and Standards.
 1299 (2) Contract Approval.
 Before issuing or renewing a non-Federal concession 1300 contract, the contract must be approved by Reclamation.
 1301 (3) Stand In Stead Conditions.
 All concession contracts must state that 1302 Reclamation will not stand instead for the District should the management 1303 agreement expire or be terminated.
-At Reclamation's discretion, Reclamation may 1304 issue a new concession contract that is in compliance with Reclamation Manual (RM), Concessions Management by Reclamation, LND 04-01.
-Reclamation will 1305 not issue a new contract until all exclusive use has been removed.
-1306 not issue a new contract until all exclusive use has been removed.
-1306 1307 1306 1307 1308 B. Review and Evaluation.
-All management agreements will require Reclamation to 1306 1307 1308 1309 B. Review and Evaluation.
+At Reclamation's discretion, Reclamation may 1304 issue a new concession contract that is in compliance with Reclamation Manual 1305 (RM), Concessions Management by Reclamation , LND 04-01.
+Reclamation will 1306 1307 not issue a new contract until all exclusive use has been removed.
+D. Daviere and Frank of All 1308 1309 B. Review and Evaluation.
 All management agreements will require Reclamation to conduct annual concession operation reviews and evaluations.
-Reclamation may also 1306 1307 1308 1309 1310 B. Review and Evaluation.
-All management agreements will require Reclamation to conduct annual concession operation reviews and evaluations.
-Reclamation may also conduct unplanned reviews, as necessary.
-If a review identifies operational or 1306 1307 1308 1309 1310 1311 B. Review and Evaluation.
-All management agreements will require Reclamation to conduct annual concession operation reviews and evaluations.
-Reclamation may also conduct unplanned reviews, as necessary.
-If a review identifies operational or 1306 1307 1308 1309 1310 B. Review and Evaluation.
-All management agreements will require Reclamation to conduct annual concession operation reviews and evaluations.
-Reclamation may also
+Reclamation may also 1310 1311 conduct unplanned reviews, as necessary.
+If a review identifies operational or 1311 administrative deficiencies in the operation of a concession, a timetable must be established by the area office to correct these deficiencies.
+1313